2vin/yolo_annotation_tool/README.md

 ## Yolo Annotation Tool (YAT)
 (Annotation tool for YOLO in opencv)

+(Note: If you are a python enthusiast, check out the python-based alternative of YAT here: https://github.com/2vin/PyYAT)

 This is an open-source tool for researchers to annotate dataset for YOLO quickly in opencv.
 If you are familiar with opencv c++, you can directly use this tool to annotate data and create object detection dataset for the deep learning framework - YOLO.

 ## How to use this tool?